 Enter the amount you paid to travel from your old home to your new home.
 This includes transportation and lodging on the way.
 Include costs for the day you arrive.
 The members of your household do not have to travel together or at the same time.
 But you can only include expenses for one trip per person.
-Do not include any temporary living expenses or househunting expenses.
+Do not include any househunting expenses.